Kim Min Su

 - Born: April 15, 1993

-He officially debuted in 2013 as the group's main rapper and lead dancer with their 1st single "Party Rock".
-The group had a successful debut charting #1 in several Asian countries and even earning the endorsement of Jeju Air.
-Universal Music Group began scheduling concerts and presentations around the continent and they steadily built a loyal fanbase throughout Asia with tours in Malaysia, Indonesia, Philippines, Japan and even expanding to Europe with a tour in 2015.
+He made his debut in June 2013 as BOYS REPUBLIC's main rapper and lead dancer with their first single, "Party Rock".
+The group had a successful debut, charting #1 in several Asian countries and even earning the endorsement of Jeju Air.
+They were co-managed by Universal Music Group (유니버설 뮤직) and Happy Tribe Entertainment (해피트라이브엔터테인먼트).

-The following year, the group faced some controversy when the MV of the song "Get Down" included sexy and provocative scenes and blood splatting battle scenes which were a homage to the movie "Mad Max".
-The Korean censorship rated the video 19+ so it could not be aired in public TV.
-The group had to film a second version of the song in order to be able to promote in all music shows without being banned.
+The following year, the group faced some controversy when the MV of the song "Get Down" included sexy and provocative scenes and blood-splatting battle scenes, which were a homage to the movie "Mad Max".
+The Korean censorship rated the video 19+, so it could not be aired on public TV.
+The group had to film a second version of the song in order to be able to promote it in all music shows without being banned.

-In 2017, he entered (alongside all his groupmates) the survival show "The Uni.T" but did not pass the auditions.
-In September 2018, the agency announced that it had reach an agreement with all the members and after a concert on September 30, they went on an indefinite hiatus, a move that surprised many fans as they had enjoyed some success in the past 5 years.
+In September 2018, the agency announced that it had reached an agreement with all the members, and after a concert on September 30, they went on an indefinite hiatus, a move that surprised many fans as they had enjoyed some success in the past five years.

 Movie